randy3k/R-Box/README.md

 <a href="https://www.paypal.me/randy3k/5usd" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-blue.svg" /></a>

 Improve your R coding experiences with Sublime Text!

+**News**

+- The R Extended Syntax has been merged to Sublime Text.
+R-Box is no longer shipping a copy of it.
+Use the syntax `R` comes with Sublime Text.

+- I am working on the next iteration of R-Box - RIDE at https://github.com/REditorSupport/sublime-ide-r.
+RIDE depends on the [language server protocol](https://github.com/tomv564/LSP) and is now only recomended for advanced users.

 ## Features highlight!